d-krupke/cpsat-primer/README.md

 ### Decision Strategy

-In the end of this section, a more advanced parameter that looks interesting for advanced users as it gives some insights into the search algorithm, **but is probably better left alone**.
+In the end of this section, a more advanced parameter that looks interesting for advanced users as it gives some insights into the search algorithm.
+It can be useful in combination with `solver.parameters.enumerate_all_solutions = True` to specify the order in which all solutions are iterated.
+It can also have some impact on the search performance for normal optimization, but this is often hard to predict, thus, you should leave the following parameters unless you have a good reason to change them.

 We can tell CP-SAT, how to branch (or make a decision) whenever it can no longer deduce anything via propagation.
 For this, we need to provide a list of the